 According to the Indiana Department of Labor, there were 19 deaths on construction sites.
 These deaths can be treated the same for either a bystander or a worker.

 Wrongful death suits are brought in cases where a preventable accident ended the life of the victim.

 The case is usually brought by the victim’s surviving family members.
-A personal injury attorney can determine the best course of action for the case.
+A South Bend wrongful death attorney can determine the best course of action for the case.